 Advice For Travellers

 As you will be aware, GP surgeries are working under increasing pressure and are prioritising the services they can provide.
-Consequently Gloucester Road Medical Centre can no longer provide a full travel clinic but is able to provide some vaccinations on the NHS that are recommended for travel purposes.
+Consequently, Gloucester Road Medical Centre can no longer provide a full travel clinic but is able to provide some vaccinations on the NHS that are recommended for travel purposes, subject to availability.
 Information for travellers is available here

-The following vaccinations are commonly required for many holiday destinations, and are free of charge on the NHS:
+The following vaccinations are commonly required for many holiday destinations, and are free of charge on the NHS(subject to availability):

 - Diphtheria, tetanus & polio (combined)